sai-beekle/Kubernetes/K8sIntroduction.md

  cloud-controller-manager runs cloud-provider-specific controller loops only.
 You must disable these controller loops in the kube-controller-manager.
 You can disable the controller loops by setting the ` --cloud-provider ` flag to ` external ` when starting the kube-controller-manager.

- cloud-controller-manager allows the cloud vendorâ€™s code and the Kubernetes code to evolve independently of each other.
+ cloud-controller-manager allows the cloud vendor’s code and the Kubernetes code to evolve independently of each other.
 In prior releases, the core Kubernetes code was dependent upon cloud-provider-specific code for functionality.
 In future releases, code specific to cloud vendors should be maintained by the cloud vendor themselves, and linked to cloud-controller-manager while running Kubernetes.

  The following controllers have cloud provider dependencies: